 Learn about other countries and what they do in winter

 The world is a big place, and whatever you are doing, someone may be doing the complete opposite.
 Research and discover what other countries are like during winter!

 Popsicle sticks are the ultimate craft because you can make almost anything out of them including Christmas decorations!
 Christmas a tree, reindeer, snowmen, snowflakes, picture frames, sleds, or Santa the possibilities are endless.
 All you need is Popsicle sticks, glue, paint or markers, beads, googly eyes, glitter, and string if you want to make it into an ornament.
 For more ideas on Christmas crafts made with Popsicle sticks click here.

 Christmas Card Making

-Continue you and your kids work as Santa’s little elves and decorate your very own Christmas cards.
+Continue your and your kid’s work as Santa’s little elves and decorate your very own Christmas cards.
 It is an activity that the kids will enjoy and your friends and relatives will cherish when they receive them.

 Dance in the Snow

-Closed for winter 2021 with plans to reopen 2022.
-They offer at home kits and online creative videos.
+They offer at-home kits and online creative videos.